-- 4.On November 4, 2021, the Board of Directors appointed None Deputy General Manager of the Business Management Department, Mr. Jing Yi Chen, as the Head of Corporate Governance, who is responsible for leading the Business Management Department team in supervising corporate governance-related matters, including conducting meetings of the Board of Directors, the Audit Committee, the Remuneration Committee and the Shareholders' Meeting in accordance with the law; and assist directors in their appointment and continuing education programs, to provide information necessary for directors to carry out their business, to assist directors in complying with laws and regulations, etc. The business performance in 2021 was as follows. - (1).
-Assisted the Chairman of the Board of Directors in matters related to 12 Board meetings and prepared the minutes of the Board meetings - (2).
-Assisted the Chairman of the Audit Committee in conducting 10 Audit Committee meetings and producing the minutes of the Audit Committee meetings - (3).Assist the Chairman of the Remuneration Committee with2 Remuneration Committee meetings and prepare the minutes of the Remuneration Committee meetings - (4).Assist the Board of Directors in the 2021 General Shareholders' meeting and prepare the minutes of the General Meeting

-Implementation Status Deviations from "the Corporate Governance Evaluation Item Vas NI.
-A la consideration Best-Practice Principles Yes No Abstract Illustration for TWSE/TPEx Listed Companies" and Reasons (5).
-Provide information on continuing education for directors (6).
-Assist in the installation of the new directors of the 5th Board of Directors, new members of the 3rd Audit Committee and the 4th Remuneration Committee.
-(7).
-Provide information necessary for directors and members to carry out their business (8).
-Assist directors in compliance with the Act (9).
-Immediate handling of director requests Corporate Governance Executive 2021: Our Chief Corporate Governance Officer will complete at least 18 hours of study courses within the first year of his or her appointment, starting November 4, 2021.
+Implementation Status Deviations from "the Evaluation Item Yes No Abstract Illustration Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons The business performance in 2022 was as follows.
+(1).Assisted the Chairman of the Board of Directors in matters related to 8 Board meetings and prepared the minutes of the Board meetings (2).Assisted the Chairman of the Audit Committee in conducting 7 Audit Committee meetings and producing the minutes of the Audit Committee meetings (3).Assist the Chairman of the Remuneration Committee with 4 Remuneration Committee meetings and prepare the minutes of the Remuneration Committee meetings (4).Assist the Board of Directors in the 2022 General Shareholders' meeting and prepare the minutes of the General Meeting (5).Provide information on continuing education for directors (6).
+Provide information necessary for directors and members to carry out their business (7).
+Assist directors in compliance with the Act (8).
+Immediate handling of director requests Corporate Governance Executive 2022: Our Chief Corporate Governance Officer will complete at least 18 hours of study